The Trents of Colonial Virginia Trent Family Original Documents |

 reply was obviously written by someone with legal knowledge.

-It's not clear what happened after Frederick made this statement.
+It's not clear from the chancery records what happened after Frederick made this statement.
 A faded, undated

 four-page document seems to indicate that Kendrick’s property is being